CWG-DS/IMDB_Series_Decline/README.md

 - Extra Season Stage: Seasons 10 and onward.

-These discreet divisions will enable us to increase our sample size per group, rather than diluting it through-out each seperate season.
-These stages will be our Independent Variable (IV) and Rating our Dependent Variable(DV).
+These discreet divisions will enable us to increase our sample size per group, rather than diluting it through-out each separate season.
+These stages will be our Independent Variable (IV) and Rating our Dependent Variable (DV).

 **Data Collection**

 In order to create our data set we used IMDB user yohmarit-143-626778's list of longest running TV Shows created on the 19th of Febuary 2019.
-With this list in mind we developed a Selenium-based WebScraper in order to gather relevant information of each of these series.
+With this list in mind, we developed a Selenium-based WebScraper in order to gather relevant information of each of these series.
 The variables collected were: